Whether it is a myth or a persistent metaphor, there is a common belief that the brain is a muscle.

 In fact, there aren’t even muscles that keep your brain ‘supported’.
 It is cushioned and protected with a constant supply of cerebrospinal fluid.
-At any one time there is 125ml of fluid allowing your brain float around, giving it a comfortable little around ride as you go through your day!
+At any one time, there is 125ml of fluid allowing your brain to float around, giving it a comfortable little around ride as you go through your day!

 What The Brain Is Made Out Of?

 Your brain is fat!
 No really.
 At 60% fat, your brain is the fattiest organ in your body.
 As the center of the nervous system, it integrates all sensory data through its cells, known as neurons.
 And it’s through these neurons that your brain communicates with every organ in the body.

 Each moment, cells carry electrical charges, impulses which carry messages through your entire nervous system.
-And it’s these that allow us make sense of the world, and adapt to changes in our environment.
+And it’s these that allow us to make sense of the world, and adapt to changes in our environment.

 Does The Brain Have Muscle Tissue?

 There are no muscles in the actual brain or muscles to hold it into place, with one exception.
 The arteries and arterioles bringing blood to the brain do in fact contain muscles.
-These are one to two layers thick designs to regulate the brain’s blood flow.
+These are one to two layers of thick designs to regulate the brain’s blood flow.
 Apart from that, the brain is composed of neurons.

 So “is your brain a muscle”?
 Scientifically, the answer is clear, your brain is not a muscle.
 However, let’s explore why it might be useful to use a metaphor of comparing your mind to a muscle.

 Is The Mind Like A Muscle?

-Lets distinguish here between the brain, the physical organ, and the mind, the cognitive ability.
-The brain is a flexible, ever evolving set of neurons.
-The mind is a learning machine, always adapting to its environment.
+Let’s distinguish here between the brain, the physical organ, and the mind, the cognitive ability.
+The brain is a flexible, ever-evolving set of neurons.
+A mind is a learning machine, always adapting to its environment.
 Though the brain can’t be seen as a muscle, it’s useful to think of the mind this way.